-The ESOP, which became effective on December 30, 1992, is an employee stock ownership plan with profit sharing and 401(k) features.
+The International Assets Advisory Corporation Employee Stock Ownership Plan and Trust (the "ESOP"), which became effective on December 30, 1992, is an employee stock ownership plan with profit sharing and 401(k) features.
 Generally, all employees of the Corporation and its subsidiaries with one year of eligible service are members of the ESOP.
 Benefits under the employee stock ownership feature of the ESOP, which gradually vest over seven years, and benefits under the 401(k) feature of the ESOP, which with respect to employee contributions are fully vested at all times, are paid upon death, disability, retirement or termination of employment.
 Corporation contributions to the employee stock ownership portion of the ESOP are determined at the discretion of the Board of Directors.
-The Corporation did not make a contribution to the employee stock ownership portion of the ESOP for the 1996 fiscal year.
-All ESOP common stock contributions have been allocated to eligible employees as of September 30, 1996.
+The Corporation did not make a contribution to the employee stock ownership portion of the ESOP for the 1997 fiscal year.
+All ESOP common stock contributions have been allocated to eligible employees as of September 30, 1997.